Emergency Online Safety Action Plan

 Save evidence

-Block
+Block the person

-Report
+Report the account

 Tell a trusted adult

-Involve authorities if threats continue
+Get extra help if threats continue

 Final Message

-Being targeted online does not define you.
+Being targeted online does not define who you are.

 You deserve: